Planning-Inspectorate/appeal-planning-decision/docs/best-practice.md

 You will need to install the dependencies locally, even though we're using Docker Compose to run locally.

-Run `npm ci` in the root of the repo to install all dependencies.
+Run `npm ci --ignore-scripts` in the root of the repo to install all dependencies.

 As we are using a workspace in order to add new dependencies run install in root: